libops/docs/docs/development/index.md

 ### Google Cloud authentication

-The LibOps CLI makes calls to the `gcloud` CLI for requests to LibOps services that require JWT authentication.
-In order to properly authenticate, you must configure your LibOps site to allow requests from your Google Cloud account.
+The libops CLI makes calls to the `gcloud` CLI for requests to libops services that require JWT authentication.
+In order to properly authenticate, you must configure your libops site to allow requests from your Google Cloud account.
 This configuration is done by adding your Google Cloud email address to the [libops.yml](./yml.md) `developers` mapping.

 You can add your currently authenticated gcloud email by simply running the command